How Much Does It Cost to Change a Car Battery?

 Can I change a car battery myself?

-Sensitive electrical components may have to be removed to access it; afterwards, they may need resetting.
-If your car has a stop-start battery, the job is even more complex and best left to an expert.
+Sensitive electrical components may have to be removed to access the battery.
+Afterwards, they might need resetting.
+The job is even more complicated if your car has a stop-start battery.

 How long does it take to change a car battery?